 AI is a complex field of study that continually evolves as time progresses.
 Over the past year alone, we’ve seen AI assistants take over the majority of online searches, and facial recognition make waves.
 That said, it’s understandable for some readers who encounter AI jargon like Machine Learning and Deep Learning to get confused about what they truly mean.
 This post aims to clarify how these AI concepts differ through their definitions and examples.

-Machine Learning vs. Deep Learning vs. Artificial Intelligence
+Machine Learning vs. Deep Learning vs. Artificial Intelligence (AI)

 Artificial Intelligence (also known as “machine intelligence”) is an umbrella term for an emerging type of technology or computer that can learn independently, reason out, and make decisions just like a human being.
 AI’s reach cuts across several industries, including manufacturing, healthcare, design, and marketing.
 AI is differentiated by approach and applications, which explains why you sometimes get different sub-branches per article or publication.